ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/tech-ethic-decisions.md

 User needs versus user rights.
 Have we designed for the right to decline, the right to know more and the right to question and contest?

-Have we designed our data practices, design and research processes, and technical systems so that they can be easily audited?
+Have we designed our data practices, design and research processes, and technical systems so that they can be audited?
 Who is responsible for maintaining these and who is ultimately accountable for them?